LLNL/sundials/doc/arkode/examples/source/f2003_serial.rst

 ark_bruss
 ===================================================

-This test problem is a Fortran-90 version of the same brusselator problem as before, :ref:`ark_brusselator`, in which the "test 1" parameters are hard-coded into the solver.
+This test problem is a Fortran 2003 version of the same brusselator problem as before, :ref:`ark_brusselator`, in which the "test 1" parameters are hard-coded into the solver.
 As with the previous test, this problem has 3 dependent variables :math:`u`, :math:`v` and